michaeljblum/blog_itp/content/posts/rippling-waves.md

 draft = false
 +++

-Classmate Michael Blum and I have developed a project proposal for a public intervention project that utilizes data art/visualization called ‘Invisible Crowds’.
+Classmate Caleb Ferguson and I have developed a project proposal for a public intervention project that utilizes data art/visualization called ‘Invisible Crowds’.

 Invisible Crowds aims to raise awareness of the sheer volume and diversity of  invisible waves that are constantly bouncing around public spaces.